- Email me

 What would you tell Lindsey?
 Let’s discuss!

-advice to a beginning writer, authors, be a better writer, Becoming a writer, beginning to write, Brideshead Revisited, David Sedaris, entertainment, Evelyn Waugh, fiction, Gavin Maxwell, having ideas, how to become a writer, how to write a book, how to write a novel, inspiration, My Memories of a Future Life, novels, poetry, publishing, Roz Morris, Verlyn Kinkenborg, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart, writing style
+advice to a beginning writer, authors, be a better writer, Becoming a writer, beginning to write, Brideshead Revisited, David Sedaris, Evelyn Waugh, fiction, Gavin Maxwell, having ideas, how to become a writer, how to write a book, how to write a novel, inspiration, My Memories of a Future Life, novels, poetry, publishing, Roz Morris, Verlyn Kinkenborg, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart, writing style

 In part 1, I discussed how to get into the mental zone for writing dialogue.
 In part 2, I talked about the non-talking and action elements that also make a dialogue scene come alive.
 Which brings me to the natural conclusion of this trilogy of posts on dialogue – subtext.